oceanbase/oceanbase.github.io/docs/user_manual/quick_starts_and_hands_on_practices_in_english/chapter_05_operation_and_maintenance/_index.md

 ---
-title: migration and synchronization oceanbase
+title: Operation and maintenance
-weight: 4
+weight: 5
 ---